Desjonqu/Desjonqu.github.io/about.md

 You can find my — somewhat up to date — CV [here](/assets/img/CVen.pdf).

 I am happy to collaborate on any project related to ecology, diversity and evolution of acoustic communication.
-You can reach me at [cdesjonqu@gmail.com](mailto:cdesjonqu@gmail.com).
+You can reach me at [camille.desjonqueres@univ-grenoble-alpes.fr](mailto:camille.desjonqueres@univ-grenoble-alpes.fr).